JWBurgers/deciphering-bitcoin/README.md

 While university students are intended to be a key audience, *Deciphering Bitcoin* should have appeal to a much wider audience.
 Anyone that wants to break-through in the Bitcoin industry, for example, might find this book a great place to start.

+## Documentation system

+Citations are placed in notes at the end of each chapter.
+For legal citations, full references are given within the endnotes.
+In all other cases, short citations are utilized.
+For those citations, there is a list of references at the end of this book.

+Some notes are without any specific citations.
+These are not demarcated in some particular way from notes that include text citations.
+Instead, all notes are organized according to a single numbering system per chapter.

+Sources that are really only available online are indicated so by the phrase “Available at *URL*” at the end of a reference.
+Sources that are also circulating in print form are indicated so by the phrase “Also available at *URL*” at the end of a reference.

 ## Contributions

 Any contributions are most welcome.
 Please have a look at the [CONTRIBUTING](CONTRIBUTING.md) file in the repository for some guidelines on how to support the project.